YannaCS/python-web-backend/LibraryMgtSys/Database requirements.md

 ### Requirements

 Create a database operations layer that integrates with your existing Library Management System.
 This layer should handle all database CRUD operations.

+Key Concepts:
+1. session.add(obj) - Stages object for insertion (not yet in DB)
+2. session.flush() - Sends to DB to get auto-generated IDs, but doesn't commit
+3. session.commit() - Permanently saves all changes (happens automatically in context manager)
+4. session.rollback() - Undoes all changes if error occurs
+5. session.expunge(obj) - Detaches object from session so it can be used outside the with block
+6. Transactions - All operations in a with block succeed together or fail together

 ### DatabaseManager Class